Categories

 This article series is dedicated to a fishing friend that helped inspire finding people and fishing information on the internet, Burton “Burt” W. Phelps (June 15, 1942 ~ February 8, 2010).
 I met Burt in a strange way.
 Most would think I ran into him through some fishing event, while fishing, bait shop or fishing group.
 I found Burt on craigslist, YES Craigslist!
 He had posted an ad in the boating section looking for a fishing partner

 .
 He said he had everything including the fishing information.
 He just needed someone to drive him that had a boat.
 I took a chance and emailed Burt and invited him to go with me on the Chesapeake Bay.
-Little did I know, Burt and I would have quit the adventures that summer.
+Little dburtid I know, Burt and I would have quit the adventures that summer.
 Once out on the water, I quickly realized (me being new to the area) we had no clue how to fish the Chesapeake Bay with light tackle.
-Through the summer we developed a relationship that will never be forgotten.
+Through the summOLYMPUS DIGITAL CAMERAer we developed a relationship that will never be forgotten.
 If I had the information back then that I can find on social media and on the internet today we would have saved so much time and probably been more successful.
 I was fortunate to have my first summer in Mar

 yland to fish with Burt.
 Sadly that following winter, Burt passed away.